polarsquad/docker-basics-workshop/www/content/01-introduction.md

 The goal of this [Docker Basics workshop](https://polarsquad.github.io/docker-basics-workshop) is to teach reader basics of [Docker](https://docker.io/) and how you can use it to build applications.

-In this workshop, we'll cover the following:
+In this workshop, we'll cover the following topics:

 * Docker environment setup
 * Running and building your first Docker application